 Combining files should be done with caution and only when necessary.
 Make sure to test your website thoroughly after combining any files to ensure everything works properly.

-- How to Improve Largest Contentful Paint (LCP) in 2023
+How to Improve Largest Contentful Paint (LCP)

-- How to Improve First Input Delay (FID) in 2023
+How to Improve First Input Delay (FID) in 2024

-- Interaction to Next Paint (INP) – Measure & Optimize
+Interaction to Next Paint (INP) – Measure & Optimize

 Conclusion